Fractional CRO & GTM Strategy

 I'm based in Chicago and deeply active in my community.
 When I'm not in the middle of a GTM audit or a leadership session, you can find me traveling somewhere new, hunting down a great meal, shopping, staying active, or unwinding with a cozy game.
 I'm also a proud dog mom.

-Start the conversation
+Start the conversation Connect on LinkedIn →

 The right engagement starts with the right conversation.

 I work with a small number of companies at a time.
 Before we talk about which offer makes sense, we talk about your situation.
 What's actually happening, what you've already tried, and what you most need to move.
-The right fit becomes clear from that conversation — not from a menu.
+The right fit becomes clear from that conversation, not from a menu.

 Not sure where to start?
 That's exactly what the first conversation is for.